Soviet biological weapons program: The post-Soviet era

 Compliance with the agreement, as well as the fate of the former Soviet bio-agents and facilities, is still mostly undocumented.
 Milton LeitenBerg and Raymond Zilinskas, in The Soviet Biological Weapons Program: A History (2012), state flatly that "In March 1992...Yeltsin acknowledged the existence of an illegal bioweapons program in the former Soviet Union and ordered it to be dissolved.
 His decree was, however, not obeyed."
 They conclude that "In hindsight, we know that with the ultimate failure of the... [negotiations] process and the continued Russian refusal to open the... facilities to the present day, neither the Yeltsin or Putin administrations ever carried out 'a visible campaign to dismantle once and for all' the residual elements of the Soviet bioweapons program".

 In the 1990s, specimens of deadly bacteria and viruses were stolen from western laboratories and delivered by Aeroflot planes to support the Russian biological weapons program.
 At least one of the pilots was a Russian Foreign Intelligence Service officer".
 At least two agents died, presumably from the transported pathogens.

 In the 2000s, the academician, "A.S.", proposed a new biological warfare program, called the "Biological Shield of Russia" to president Vladimir Putin.
 The program reportedly includes institutes of the Russian Academy of Sciences from Pushchino.

+In 2019, a gas explosion at the State Research Center of Virology and Biotechnology VECTOR in Novosibirsk Oblast briefly renewed attention on the Russian and Soviet programs.
+VECTOR is one of two facilities in the world which officially maintains the live smallpox virus, alongside the Centers for Disease Control and Prevention in Georgia, US.